la-boat-traffic/la-boat-traffic/README.md

  ## <a name="project_goal"></a>Project Goal:

  The Port of Los Angeles is the busiest shipping port in the United States.
 Staffing and resource allocation for such a major trade hub is crucial to maintaining logistical integrity for US importation and exportation.
-In pursuit of informing planners of such logistics, our goal was to analyze port traffice data over time to create a model for predicting daily traffic.
+In pursuit of informing planners of such logistics, our goal was to analyze port traffic data over time to create a model for predicting daily traffic.

  [[Back to top](#top)]